 USS OGDEN was the second amphibious transport dock in the AUSTIN class and the second ship in the Navy to bear the name of the city of Ogden, Utah.
 Stricken from the Navy list on February 21, 2007, she initially remained at San Diego and was later towed to Pearl Harbor, Hi., for lay up.
+On July 10, 2014, the OGDEN was sunk as a target during exercise RIMPAC 2014 off the Hawaiian Islands.

 |General Characteristics:||Launched: June 27, 1964|